A change of priorities mixed with astronomical home prices are said to motivators.

 - Published On September 29, 2017

-Home ownership seems not to be a priority to a large number of millennials if a recent report is anything to go by.
-The study by Realty Mogul shows that 47% of the youth between the ages of 18 years and 34 years choose to spend their cash on traveling the world rather than purchasing a house, a high figure compared to 26% of persons over 45 years who prefer traveling the world over buying a house.
+Home ownership seems not to be a priority to a large number of millennials, according to a recently released report.
+The study by Realty Mogul shows that 47% of the youth between the ages of 18 years and 34 years who responded would choose to spend their cash on traveling the world rather than purchasing a house, a high figure compared to 26% of persons over 45 years who prefer traveling the world over buying a house.
 This statistic of young people also stated that they would rather rent than purchase a house to be able to indulge in small luxuries.
 Census records going back to the turn of the 21st century show a decline in homeownership rates among millennials since the early 2000s.

 Millennials Value Experiences Over Ownership